britu/express.js/read.md

   ### install Regular Dependencies:
     - npm i express: main framework for our backend
     - express-validator : for data validation for post request for api to raise a error
-    - bcrypt.js : for password encryption
+    - bcrypt : for password encryption
     - config: for global variable
     - gravatar: far avatar
     - json webtoken: JWT for token